-The audit committee consists of three members: Alison Davis, who serves as the chair of the audit committee, Andrew H. Galligan and Peter J. Goettner.
-During fiscal 2016, the audit committee held six meetings.
-However, effective immediately following the Annual Meeting, the audit committee will be comprised of Andrew H. Galligan, William D. Pearce, and Alison Davis, with Ms. Davis serving as the audit committee chairperson.
+The audit committee consists of three members: Alison Davis, who serves as the chair of the audit committee, Andrew H. Galligan and William D. Pearce.
+During fiscal 2017, the audit committee held eight meetings.
+Following the Annual Meeting, the audit committee will continue to be comprised of Andrew H. Galligan, William D. Pearce, and Alison Davis, with Ms. Davis serving as the audit committee chairperson.
 The audit committee has certain duties and powers as described in its written charter adopted by the Board.
 A copy of the charter is available on the Investors section of our website at http://investors.com/investors/corporate-governance/governance-documents/.